 - Corporate Assessments.
 Students, individually and collectively are financially responsible for damages that occur in the common areas of their campus housing facility (hallways, lounges, bathrooms, kitchens, etc.).
+There will be a $15 minimum charge (charged to student account) for any damage to campus housing facilities.
 An important tenet of living in community with others is holding neighbors, friends and classmates responsible and accountable for their actions.
 Corporate fines are typically billed at the end of the academic term.

-Housing assignments are made for new students by staff in the Center for Campus Life.
+Housing assignments are made for new students by staff in the Student Affairs office.
 Every effort is made to accommodate mutual requests for roommates.
 In accordance with the University's non-discrimination policy and procedures, roommates are assigned without regard to race, color, religion, creed, sex, sexual orientation, gender identity, genetic information, pregnancy, citizenship, familial status,national origin, ancestry, age, veteran status, or disability.

 If an applicant for housing fails to occupy the assigned accommodation on or before the second day of classes without given notice, the room may be assigned to another student.
 In the event the applicant arrives later than the said date, other housing will be assigned as available.
 Refer to section above (Property Deposit, Charges and Refunds).

-Room and roommate assignments may not be changed without approval of the Hall Director or designated Campus Life staff.
+Room and roommate assignments may not be changed without approval of the Hall Director or designated Student Affairs staff.

 Priority for housing is given to students enrolled full-time (12 credits or more) in a degree granting program.
 Part-time students are welcome to live on-campus as space is available.
 A student must registered for at least one class to be guaranteed a room in campus housing.